gareiqc/filmStats/README.md

 ## How it works
 This program uses mySQL connector to connect to a local database

-For now, the program generates a bar graph of the number of movies that I have seen in each decade starting from 1950
+For now, the program generates:

+-A bar graph of the number of movies that I have seen in each decade starting from 1950 (dec_bar.py)

+-A pie chart of the percent of movies that I have seen of each genre (genre_pie.py)

 ## Execution
 This program can be executed by the following command: